-Opportunity For Cure:
+Opportunity for Cure:

-- The HAPGC will offer residents an opportunity to enter into an agreement if participant performs at least 8 hours community service for three months - The agreement states that residents agree to contribute to community service for, as many hours needed to comply with the requirement over the past 12-month period - Residents are entitled to a HAPGC grievance procedure.
+- The HAPGC will offer residents an opportunity to enter into an agreement if participant performs at least 8 hours community service for three months - The agreement states that residents agree to contribute to community service for as many hours needed to comply with the requirement over the past 12-month period - Residents are entitled to a HAPGC grievance procedure.

-Recertificaations:
+Recertifications:

-At least annually, the HAPGC will conduct a reexamination of family income and circumstances.
-The results will identify residents who are mandated to participate in the Community Service work requirement.
+- At least annually, the HAPGC will conduct a reexamination of family income and circumstances. - The HAPGC will perform reexaminations for households on fixed incomes on a triennial basis.
+Triennial anniversary date is 36 months from the effective date of the family's last triennial reexamination or during a family's third year in the program from the effective date of the family's initial examination or admission date. - The results will identify Public Housing residents who are mandated to participate in the Community Service work requirement.